TWERPS

-TWERPS was designed by Jeff Dee and 'Manda Dee, and published by Reindeer Games in 1987 as a digest-sized 8-page pamphlet, with four cardstock sheets.

 Description

-TWERPS is a humorous universal system of minimalist rules; "TWERPS" stands for "The World's Easiest Role-Playing System".
+TWERPS, (The World's Easiest Role-Playing System), is a humorous universal system of minimalist rules.
 Characters have only one ability, Strength.
 Rules sections cover Strength, Combat, and "How to Do Everything."
 The game includes a sample character sheet, a combat hex sheet, cardstock miniatures, and an introductory micro-mini-scenario.

 The actual rules of the game are indeed extremely simple.
 Characters are defined by a single attribute, "Strength", which is used for determining all traditional role-playing elements, such as whether or not the character successfully hits in combat, how fast they can move and how much damage they can take before dying.
 A de facto skill system exists in the form of "character classes" which give numerical bonuses to certain activities if their role called for it (for instance, a pilot having a +1 modifier on their roll to fly an aircraft).